 Benzodiazepines are a class of powerful medications primarily used to treat anxiety and insomnia.
 However, due to their high addictive potential, many people who use them for a long period of time eventually find themselves struggling with benzodiazepine withdrawal.
 But how long does benzodiazepine withdrawal last?
 In this article, we’ll explore the timeline of benzodiazepine withdrawal and provide some tips to help you manage the symptoms.

-How Long Can Benzodiazepine Withdrawal Last?
+- 5. How Long Does Benzodiazepine Withdrawal Last?

 What is Benzodiazepine Withdrawal?